rust-lang/rust-forge/src/compiler/proposals-and-stabilization.md

   - A proposal is r+'d when it is approved to be merged.
   - r+ can only be used to approve a PR.
 - Seconding
-  - A proposal is second'ed when a team member formally endorses the proposal.
+  - A proposal is seconded when a team member formally endorses the proposal.
 Seconding tentatively accepts a proposal subject to a ten-day waiting period for other team members to raise any concerns.
   - Seconding can only be used to approve a MCP.